 T.J. is a graduate of the University of Notre Dame, magna cum laude, and a 1989 graduate of the University of Michigan Law School, cum laude.
 From 1989 until 1993, he was a staff attorney with the Legal Aid Society of Minneapolis, representing senior citizens, low-income tenants and social security recipients.

 T.J. was a contributing editor to four well-known treatises published by the ABA: “Covenants Not to Compete”, “Trade Secrets”, “Employee Duty of Loyalty” and “Tortious Interference”.
+He was an author of the 2014 Federal District of Minnesota Deskbook.
 He has also served as the lead editor of “Minnesota and Federal Employment Law Manual” (ACCP).
 He is a frequent faculty member at various Continuing Legal Education conferences, including the annual Upper Midwest Employment Law Institute.